 ST Elevation Myocardial Infarction (STEMI)

 When an ambulance crew sees someone with a suspected heart attack, they will do an ECG.
-If this shows a feature known as “ST elevation”, the patient will be taken to the nearest hospital that can provide immaediate angioplasty and coronary stenting.
+If this shows a feature known as “ST elevation”, the patient will be taken to the nearest hospital that can provide immediate angioplasty and coronary stenting.
 It is important that blocked arteries are opened up quickly.
 Sometimes, coronary bypass surgery or just treatment with medication is required rather than angioplasty.

 In fact, most heart attacks do not have “ST elevation”.
 When heart muscle dies, a protein known as troponin is released into the blood.
 There are highly sensitive blood tests that can detect troponin so that even very small heart attacks can be diagnosed.
-Although immaediate angioplasty is not usually required for patients with Non ST elevation Myocardial Infarction (NSTEMI), cardiac catheterisation and any necessary treatment is done before discharge from hospital.
+Although immediate angioplasty is not usually required for patients with Non ST elevation Myocardial Infarction (NSTEMI), cardiac catheterisation and any necessary treatment is done before discharge from hospital.

 Although most heart attacks are due to blocked coronary arteries, some patients have normal arteries.
 The term MINOCA (myocardial infarction with non-obstructive coronary arteries) has been used to describe these and investigations can be done to look for confirmatory evidence and to look for alternative diagnoses.